Lauri Markkanen: Chicago Bulls (2017–2021)

+2017–18 season

 On 19 October 2017, Markkanen made his NBA debut with the Bulls and scored 17 points.
 Markkanen then set an NBA record on 24 October, for most 3-pointers in the first three games of an NBA career with ten 3-pointers.
 Markkanen also asked former NBA player Brian Scalabrine to use his number 24, which Brian allowed.
 On 30 December, Markkanen scored a career-high 32 points and seven rebounds in a 119–107 win against the Indiana Pacers.
-On 10 January 2018, Markkanen played a career high 46 minutes, scored a career-high 33 points along with a career-high eight 3-pointers in a double overtime 122–119 win against the New York Knicks.
+On 10 January 2018, Markkanen played a career-high 46 minutes, scored a career-high 33 points along with a career-high eight 3-pointers in a double overtime 122–119 win against the New York Knicks.
 This made him the second seven-foot player to make eight three-pointers in a game (the first being Dirk Nowitzki).
 On 22 January, he grabbed a career-high 17 rebounds against the New Orleans Pelicans.
 Four days later, Markkanen blocked a career-high three shots against the Los Angeles Lakers.

 After scoring seventeen points against the Milwaukee Bucks on 28 January 2018, Markkanen surpassed Hanno Möttölä (715) as the career leading scorer among NBA players from Finland.
 On 22 May 2018, he was named to the NBA All-Rookie First Team.
 He ended his rookie season leading the Bulls in rebounds with 7.5 and fourth in scoring with 15.2; his 14 double-doubles was third among rookies behind Kyle Kuzma and Ben Simmons.

+2018–19 season

 Markkanen missed the first 23 games of the season.
 He had a career-high 19 rebounds in a loss to the Brooklyn Nets on 28 January.
 He also had 31 points and 18 rebounds in a win over Brooklyn on 8 February; a career-high 35 points along with 15 rebounds in a win over the Boston Celtics on 23 February; and 31 points and 17 rebounds in win over the Atlanta Hawks on 1 March.
 On 28 March, Markkanen was ruled out for the rest of the season after undergoing tests for his health problems, which he experienced in a 26 March game against the Toronto Raptors.
 In the 52 games he did play, he was second on the team with 18.7 points and first with 9.0 rebounds and 20 double-doubles (fourth in the NBA).

+2019–20 season

 Markkanen began the season tying a career-high with 35 points along with 17 rebounds in a one-point loss to the Charlotte Hornets, the most opening-day points by a Chicago Bull since Michael Jordan in 1995.